Gene Autry Museum

 Hours of Operation

-The Museum is open each day, Monday through Saturday, from 10 a.m. to 4 p.m. and is closed on Sundays.
+The Museum is open each day, Tuesday through Sunday, from 10 a.m. to 4 p.m.
+(5 p.m. close on weekends) and is closed on Mondays.
 It is also closed the week between Christmas and New Year's Day each year.

 To get to the Museum from Interstate 35, take exit 40 and go east on Highway 53 for five miles.
 Watch for the Museum sign on the right shortly after you pass the "Melody Ranch" campground and dirtbike facility (on the south side of Highway 53).
 Turn right (south) and go south 1.5 miles on Happy Trails Road.
 Turn east (left) on Tumbleweed Road and go about 1.8 miles east.
 You'll approach the museum from the back side of the building.
 Drive around the building, make a short turn to the left and park in front of the Museum.